|

 options, including the sublime Marine Residence (where we stayed

 - the picture on the of the harbour at dusk was taken from our window!).
+Whilst the city itself is functional as well as pretty, it also

 serves as a hub town for many resorts on the Mediterranean coast,